-CTE 5000 - Special Projects in Career and Technical Education (1-3)
+CTE 5000 - Special Projects in Career and Technical Education (1-6)

 Investigation of contemporary problems and issues in career and technology education by selected individuals or groups.
-May repeat for a maximum of 6 semester hours.
+May be repeated.
 Prerequisite(s): written contract/proposal with objectives and written school consent.